 don't buy it project

-Men As Peacemakers (MAP) is engaging men and people of all gender identities as active change agents to create a culture where the demand for commercial sex is nonexistent.
+Men As Peacemakers (MAP) is engaging every day men and people of all gender identities as active change agents to create a culture where the demand for commercial sex is nonexistent.
 Our recently developed Don’t Buy It Project includes a public awareness campaign and educational resources that move individuals, groups, and communities to a deeper understanding of the harm caused by sexual exploitation and empowers them to end the demand for commercial sex.

 Don’t Buy It Project (DBIP) is a primary prevention strategy focused on reshaping mainstream culture by shifting the values, beliefs, and social norms that allow commercial sexual exploitation to thrive.
 DBIP includes strategic messaging, educational resources, and organizing focused on the conditions that make it acceptable for a majority of men to remain silent, if not actively participate in commercial sexual exploitation.